wannnyy/GPT_from_scratch/README.md

 # GPT_from_scratch
-This is a reimplementation of seminal paper "Attention is all you need" with shakespear dataset.
+This is a reimplementation of seminal paper "Attention is all you need" with shakespeare dataset.

 Succesfully create Decoder-only transformer that can generate sentences but still can't receive input.